metomi/rose/sphinx/user-guide/configuration.rst

 Re-define Configuration at Run Time
 -----------------------------------

-Some Rose utilities (e.g. rose suite-run, rose task-run, rose app-run, etc) allow you to re-define configuration settings at run time using the ``--define=[SECTION]NAME=VALUE`` or ``-D [SECTION]NAME=VALUE`` options on the command line.
+Some Rose utilities (e.g. :ref:`command-rose-suite-run`,
+:ref:`command-rose-task-run`, :ref:`command-rose-app-run`, etc) allow you
+to re-define configuration settings at run time using the ``--define=[SECTION]NAME=VALUE`` or ``-D [SECTION]NAME=VALUE`` options on the command line.
 This would add new settings or override any settings defined in the main and optional configurations.
 E.g.:

    .. code-block:: bash